Nord-Tech-Systems-LLC/beldum_package_manager/README.md

 1. Execute `beldum init` to initialize a project directory.
 2. Execute `beldum install example_package` to install the preferred package.
-3. Link the package in the `CMakeLists.txt` to import into the project using the template provided during `beldum init`
+3. Link the package in the `CMakeLists.txt` to import into the project using the template provided during `beldum init`.
+4. Execute `beldum run build` to build project.
+5. Execute `beldum run execute` to execute main program executable.